How to translate your Vue.js 3 application with vue-i18n

 BabelEdit suggests translations for your messages

-Click on Hallo Welt! in the Machine Translation section in the center to accept it as translation.
+Click Hallo Welt! in the Machine Translation section in the center to accept it as translation.

-Finally, click Save project in the toolbar to save the project file (save it as vue-i18n-demo.babel) and the translations.
-The .babel file contains metadata - e.g. the translation files, approved flags and other stuff.
+Finally, click Save project in the toolbar to update the JSON files and save a BabelEdit project file (save it as vue-i18n-demo.babel).
+This .babel file contains metadata - e.g. the translation file paths, approved flags, the selected source language and other stuff.

 … and more